-Free Fire is a third-person game where 50 players fall on an island in order to obtain weapons and resources and eliminate other players.
+Free Fire is a third-person game where 50 players land on an island in order to obtain weapons and resources and eliminate other players.
 How did Free Fire become the most popular mobile game of all time in such a short time?

 How did Free Fire come about?

 The Free Fire game is developed by 111dots Studio and published by Garena.
-The game released its first beta version in November 2017 and was officially released for Android and iOS on December 4, 2017.
+The game released its first beta in November 2017 and was officially released for Android and iOS on December 4, 2017.

 Garena Free Fire became a success hitting the mark of 7.5 million players until October 2018.
 Being the most downloaded game on Android and iOS devices, surpassing even the Clash Royale phenomena.

 The game obtained approximately 182 million downloads in 2018.
 It has grossed around $19 million from recent monthly to December 2018 with the numbers rising higher and higher.
 It also won in the “Best Game” category.

 Free Fire has reached an audience that is totally unaware of the existence of Fortnite.
 Despite Fortnite being one of the most popular computer and console games, most of the population only has a cell phone available.

 Free Fire for being a much lighter game, running on most devices, reaches a much larger mass of players than fortnite.
 Not to mention that Free Fire has the advantage of not having a construction mode that bothers some players.